Here Comes the Heat Wave

 Why Chiles, Why Now?

 As the market continues to expand so do our dried chile offerings!
-Looking to break into the chile market?
+Looking to break into the spice market?
 St. Charles Trading is here and ready to bring the heat to your next project.
-If you want to know more about the history and science behind other ingredients, then check out our other blogs HERE.
+If you want to know more about the history and science behind other ingredients, check out our other blogs HERE.

 If you have an ingredient that you want us to write about, let us know via email at MARKETING@STCHARLESTRADING.COM.